riazn/biallelic_hr/README.md

 # D.) Run the following R codes in sequence to generate figures and P-values:
+	Make sure to be in the directory the repository was downloaded to, to run the scripts

   	1. Generate the mutation and allele specific copy number matrix:
 		Prep_1_Mutation_Data_Generation.R
 		output --> Supplementary_Files/Matrices_all_Final_102genes.Rdat